clee604/steamlink-debian/README.md

 # steamlink-debian

-Debian GNU/Linux on the Valve Steam Link
+This repository provides a way to run Debian GNU/Linux on a Valve Steam Link device using a USB stick.

 ```
 djmuted@steamlink:~$ fastfetch